HTTP is the primary protocol for browser/server communication.

-We must parse that string into Objects which we do by calling
+You must parse that string into objects, which you do by calling

 JSON.decode() method from the

-The server we're calling always wraps JSON results in an object with a
+This server always wraps JSON results in an object with a

 property.
-We have to unwrap it to get the heroes.
+You have to unwrap it to get the heroes.

 Make no assumptions about the server API.